-That’s a key insight we got from our research on executive functioning and pretend play.
+That’s a key insight we got from our research on executive function and pretend play.
 And it came from a 4-year-old in my research lab.
-Let me explain.

-Executive functioning is a set of brain skills.
+Executive function is a set of brain skills.
 These skills allow us to manage our thoughts, actions and emotions.
 They include things like:

-We know kids with executive functioning issues and ADHD often struggle in school.
-Even mild executive functioning issues can prevent kids from reaching their full potential.
+We know kids with executive function challenges and ADHD often struggle in school.
+Even mild challenges can prevent kids from reaching their full potential.

-I’ve devoted my life to studying executive functioning and finding ways to help young kids strengthen these skills.
-One big question my colleagues and I have asked is, how do kids with strong executive functioning skills put them to use?
-What are they doing to delay gratification, persist at tasks and stay focused?
+I’ve devoted my life to studying executive function and finding ways to help young kids strengthen these skills.
+One big question my colleagues and I have asked is this: How do kids with strong executive function skills put them to use?
+What are they doing to delay gratification, persist at tasks, and stay focused?

 There’s a famous study called the Marshmallow Test that helped answer some of these questions.
 In the experiment, 4-year-olds got an extra marshmallow if they were able to wait for it.
 Some kids could wait up to 15 minutes.

 The kids who got the extra marshmallow were using specific strategies to help them wait.
 One of the strategies that stood out was pretending or “make believe.”
-For instance, to help himself wait, a child might pretend to “feed” treats to an imaginary friend.
+For instance, a child might pretend to “feed” treats to an imaginary friend.

 That got my colleagues and me thinking.

 Young children are already experts at pretend role-play.
 They spend as much as two-thirds of their waking hours doing it.
-We wondered—what if we asked kids to pretend while doing a “serious” activity?
-What if it were a difficult activity that challenges their executive functioning skills?
+We wondered — what if we asked kids to pretend while doing a “serious” activity?
+What if it were a difficult activity that challenges their executive function skills?

 To answer this question, we set up an experiment with 4-year-olds.